Arts & Cultural District

-The City has hired CivicMoxie, LLC to create a plan for the new arts district to: Civic Moxies's analysis included.
+The City hired CivicMoxie, LLC to create a plan for the new arts district to: Civic Moxies's analysis included.

 *Conducting a survey of artists and arts/cultural organizations to determine space and affordability needs

 *Recommendation of policies, governance and zoning to support arts and cultural uses and protect and grow affordable work and work/live spaces

-The Arts & Cultural District Plan is being finalized by the Department of Development and Civic Moxie.
-The plan will include zoning recommendations for an area of the district to create live work space for artists.
-Concurrent to the establishment of an Arts and Cultural District, the City is working to update and implement a new Comprehensive Plan assisted by a state grant.
-The recommended zoning changes for the Arts & Cultural District will be a part of the Comprehensive Plan to be approved by City Council.
+The Arts & Cultural District Plan has been finalized by the Department of Development and Civic Moxie.
+The plan includes zoning recommendations for an area of the district to create live work space for artists.
+Concurrent to the establishment of an Arts and Cultural District, the City has updated its Comprehensive Plan which includes the recommended zoning changes for the Arts & Cultural District.